- Domain Specific Search & Mining: Mining Social Media for Healthcare

 - A. Cohan, S. Young, and N. Goharian, Triaging Mental Health Forum Posts, In Proceedings of the NAACL HLT 3rd Computational Linguistics and Clinical Psychology - From Linguistic Signal to Clinical Reality Workshop (CLPsych’16).
 June 2016.

 Keeping current given the vast volume of medical literature published yearly poses a serious challenge for medical professionals.
 Thus, interest in systems that aid physicians in making clinical decisions is intensifying.
 We explore and evaluate supervised and unsupervised approaches to retrieve relevant medical literature given a medical case report.
 Furthermore, given the action a health expert is seeking to complete (make a diagnosis, prescribe a treatment, or order a test), we investigate reranking techniques that could provide more appropriate literature.

-- L. Soldaini, A. Yates, N. Goharian, "Learning to Reformulate Long Queries for Clinical Decision Support", Journal of the Association for Information Science and Technology (JASIST), Special Issue on Biomedical Information Retrieval, 2017.
+- L. Soldaini, A. Yates, N. Goharian, "Learning to Reformulate Long Queries for Clinical Decision Support", Journal of the Association for Information Science and Technology (JASIST), Volume 68, Issue 11, November 2017.

 - L. Soldaini, A. Cohan, A. Yates, N. Goharian, O. Frieder, "Retrieving Medical Literature for Clinical Decision Support", Proceedings of the 37th European Conference on Information Retrieval (ECIR 2015), 2015.